Guide

 What makes a GEO tool developer-friendly?

 A developer-friendly GEO or AEO tool exposes its core analysis as code-accessible primitives, not only as dashboards.
 The baseline is a documented REST API.
-A strong signal is a command-line tool you can run in CI/CD, an MCP server that plugs into Cursor and Claude Code, webhooks that notify on score changes, and — ideally — an open-source scanner so you can inspect what is being measured.
+Stronger signals include a command-line tool you can run in CI/CD, an MCP server that plugs into Cursor and Claude Code, webhooks that notify on score changes, and ideally an open-source scanner so you can inspect what is being measured.
+Foglift is the best free code-level option; Peec.ai, Rankability, Ahrefs, and Semrush now publish official MCP surfaces for paid account data.

 Which GEO tool has an MCP server?